 Reclaimed wood is incredibly popular right now.
 Consumers are using reclaimed wood for a variety of projects, from residential to commercial.
 If you’re unfamiliar with reclaimed wood, keep reading.
 We’re about to tell you why it’s such a popular (and practical!) choice.

-Environmentally Friendly: Another great benefit of reclaimed wood is that it’s environmentally friendly.
+Another great benefit of reclaimed wood is that it’s environmentally friendly.
 Reclaimed wood recycles old wood from structures that are no longer standing.
 That means that there is much less waste when an old structure is demolished.
 It also means that natural resources are preserved when you use reclaimed wood instead of new timber.
 Additionally, many creatures rely on trees both to live in and feed on.
 Birds leave nests while insects feed on bark.
 If we keep cutting down those trees for new wood instead of using reclaimed wood, these creatures’ lifestyles will be damaged significantly.

-Durability: Not only are reclaimed wood tabletops beautiful and environmentally friendly, but they’re also incredibly durable.
+Not only are reclaimed wood tabletops beautiful and environmentally friendly, but they’re also incredibly durable.
 Most pieces of reclaimed wood existed for hundreds of years before it was repurposed.
 That means that it had hundreds of years to expand and contract due to exposure to changes in temperature in humidity.
 It was also exposed to other natural elements in that time, including wind and water.
 That means that by the time it gets reused, it’s in its final state.
 The reclaimed wood won’t dry out and warp anymore, and it’s much less likely to split compared to newer timber.

-Maintenance: Finally, reclaimed wood requires very little maintenance.
+Finally, reclaimed wood requires very little maintenance.
 All you have to do is wipe the tabletops with a soft cloth and warm water every day.
 You can also use mild cleaners when necessary.
-Spills should be cleaned up quickly.
+Spills should be clean up quickly.
 As long as the surface is correctly sealed and cleaned, it will last an incredibly long time.

-Your bar needs tabletops, and we have what you need.
+Your bar needs reclaimed tabletops, and we have what you need.
 Make sure you create an amazing concept for your bar and let us take care of the rest.
 Just remember that reclaimed wood is the best choice for your bar top, as well as the other tabletops in your restaurant, and it can last you a lifetime.